joshbegley/nyt-latest/previous.md

 `Companies say it’s a better way to dispose of the Cold War-era material — and fix a shortage of nuclear fuel.
 But the plan has also faced criticism.`\
 https://www.nytimes.com/2026/05/26/climate/plutonium-nuclear-weapons-fuel.html

-**U.S. Said to Observe Escalating Threats From Iran Before Latest Strikes**\
+**U.S. Said to Have Observed Series of Iranian Threats Before Latest Strikes**\
-`Two U.S. officials said Iran launched drones near American ships, sent speedboats to mine the Strait of Hormuz, and stepped up activity at some of its missile sites.`\
+`Two U.S. officials said Iran launched drones near American ships, sent speedboats to mine the Strait of Hormuz and stepped up activity at some of its missile sites.`\
 https://www.nytimes.com/2026/05/26/world/middleeast/us-iran-strikes.html

 **John Barbour, Who Played Key Role in the Rise of Reality TV, Dies at 93**\